How to ride an electric scooter?

 1、Wear protective equipment.

 Always wear a bike helmet.
-It is very important that you wear a helmet, whether for normal riding or for training.
-Real data shows: riding without a helmet, accident injuries and mortality rate of over fifty percent!
+You must wear a helmet, whether for normal riding or training.
+Real data shows: riding without a helmet, accident injuries, and a mortality rate of over fifty percent!

-Beginners would also be wise to wear knee pads, elbow pads and wrist guards while training to protect you in the event of a fall.
+Beginners would also be wise to wear knee pads, elbow pads, and wrist guards while training to protect themselves in the event of a fall.

 2、Start with a flat, paved road.

 Find a smooth road with as few cracks and ruts as possible.